 David Loper asked if cities are interested in participating and helping fund the program.
 Tom Points said he needs to understand the costs.
 David Loper noted the County spends about $500,000 annually and recoups only a small portion through landfill fees.
 The County would continue to bare the burden of the disposal costs.

 Hubert Osborne recommended delaying the decision, suggesting potential funding via Nampa’s garbage surcharge.
-David clarified that he is starting discussions and the County will continue paying disposal costs, possibly replacing quarterly events with the new transfer station.
+David clarified that he is starting discussions, and the County will continue paying disposal costs, possibly replacing quarterly events with the new transfer station.

 Tom Points will bring the issue to the Nampa Board of Appraisers.
 The next meeting is in three months.
 Mike Murgoitio offered to meet with Nampa and surrounding areas to formulate a plan.